How to prioritise digital marketing activity more effectively

 • Where a solid data connection doesn’t exist, don’t be afraid to use correlation or gut feel as a value metric.
 These are better than not assigning any value to work.
 If work honestly adds no value in any way, then it should be removed.
 Why waste time on work that you cannot even loosely attribute value to?

-Digital in a downturn white paper
+Digital in a Downturn

 Learn how to beat the COVID recession